Skip to main content

 What are some other ways to look at this based on facts?

-Another strategy that complements the previous approaches to challenge your underlying irrational anxious thoughts is to find more plausible explanations for the situation, thought, body sensations, or image that is causing you to feel anxious or fearful.
-For example, increase in heart rate may be due to several other factors such as climbing up a flight of stairs.
-A person who is anxious about making a presentation may arrive at another way to look at this if they tell themselves that people don’t care about how one appears during a presentation.
-Similarly, a person worrying about their spouse being half-hour late coming home from work can alternatively interpret this as their spouse either leaving work late or being stuck in traffic.
+Another strategy that complements the previous approaches to challenge your underlying irrational anxious thoughts is to find more plausible explanations for the situation, thought, body sensations, or image causing you to feel anxious or fearful.
+For example, an increase in heart rate may be due to several other factors, such as climbing up a flight of stairs.
+A person anxious about making a presentation may arrive at another way to look at this if they tell themselves that people don’t care about how one appears during a presentation.
+Similarly, a person worrying about their spouse being a half-hour late coming home from work can alternatively interpret this as their spouse either leaving work late or being stuck in traffic.
 It is not unusual for individuals with anxiety to jump to conclusions and arrive at the most fearful scenarios to explain an uncomfortable situation while ignoring the most common possibilities that may explain that situation.

 Based on facts, what can happen most realistically?